William Albert

 William Julian Albert (August 4, 1816 – March 29, 1879) was a U.S. Congressman from the fifth district of Maryland, serving from 1873 to 1875.

 Early life

 William Julian Albert was born on August 4, 1816, in Baltimore, Maryland to a family of German descent.
 His father was Jacob Albert.
+His brother was Augustus James Albert, owner of the Mount Vernon Hotel.

-Albert graduated from Mount St. Mary's College in 1833.
+William Albert graduated from Mount St. Mary's College in 1833.

 Personal life

 Albert married Emily J. Jones in 1838, daughter of Talbot Jones.

-Albert was the brother of Augustus James Albert, owner of the Mount Vernon Hotel.

 Career

 Albert engaged in hardware business with his father and brother from 1838 to 1855.
 Until 1862, Albert was a director of the Baltimore and Cuba Smelting and Mining Company.
 He also engaged in banking.
 He was a prominent Union leader in Maryland and worked to prevent the secession of the State during the American Civil War.
 He was also one of the founders and directors of the First National Bank of Maryland, and director of several insurance companies, savings banks, and manufacturing companies.

 Albert was an unsuccessful candidate for election in 1866 to the Fortieth Congress and in 1868 to the Forty-first Congress, but was elected as a Republican to the Forty-third Congress, serving from March 4, 1873, to March 3, 1875.
 He was not a candidate for re-election to the Forty-fourth Congress in 1874, and resumed his former business pursuits.

 Albert worked to found the Soldiers' Home and an asylum for orphans and worked to assist African American freedmen during the Reconstruction era, co-founding a school for black teachers in Baltimore.